Fat (novel)

-Character histories
+Characters

 Grenville Roberts: A divorced TV chef who is so fat that he is no longer "off the peg".
 Tends to slip into a rage should anybody mention his weight.
 He destroys another person's car and much of a health club during one such episode.
 Throughout the story he makes many bitter remarks at the law system and how society mistreats overweight people.
 After being fired from his job as a TV Chef (His famous book had ten pages dedicated to boiling eggs), his agent told him about the idea of the Government Well Farms to get him back on his feet.
 After the VIP opening, which he spots one of the other characters, Jeremy Slank, he arrives along with other obese small-time celebrities and is appalled at the state.
 Eventually the conditions and incompetence drive him to an insane rage and he demolishes the camp by breaking chairs, windows, and using a mower to carve out a swear word to the Prime Minister.
 In the end, he is given his own TV show where he goes to restaurants, and uses his rage to take them down a peg or two.

 Hayleigh Griffin: A teenage girl who is starving herself by avoiding food where possible and discarding or regurgitating if not, indicating she probably has anorexia.
 She worships a pop idol called Jase which could be the cause as she constantly wants to impress him.
 During the story she goes to extreme lengths including faking her period and pretending to eat breakfast.
 The situation becomes so bad she has to go to hospital and have psychiatry treatments.
 At the same time, Jeremy Slank, the third character in the story, is investigating the NHS hospitals and sees her.
 He arranges a meeting with the pop idol and he comes to her drugged up and smelling.
 Eventually the entire ordeal seems to cure her anorexia and she becomes quite happy, taking on Jeremy as her new icon.
 Initially, the reader will believe her to be fat, but it later transpires that she is unhealthily thin.